 This post may contain affiliate links.
 See our Privacy Policy.

 This chocolate pound cake is a delicious dessert and an excellent finish to any meal.
-It’s the kind of recipe you’ll come back to anytime you want something chocolaty and satisfying.
 The combination of butter and shortening gives it that classic pound cake richness while keeping the texture tender rather than heavy.
 It bakes up beautifully in a tube pan, with a crisp exterior and a moist interior that slices cleanly.

-You can serve it plain with a dusting of confectioners’ sugar, or dress it up with ganache, a simple chocolate glaze, or a drizzle of vanilla icing.
-It’s a great “do-ahead” dessert for holidays, potlucks, or family dinners, and it holds well at room temperature or in the freezer.
+I like to serve it plain with a dusting of confectioners’ sugar or a drizzle of ice cream topping.
+You could also dress it up with a rich ganache, a simple chocolate glaze, or a drizzle of vanilla icing.
+It’s a great dessert for holidays, potlucks, or family dinners, and it holds well at room temperature or in the freezer.
 Leftovers also make a wonderful base for parfaits, trifles, or a quick plated dessert with fruit and whipped cream.

 - Perfect pound cake texture.
-The mix of butter and shortening helps create a tight, fine crumb that slices neatly and stays moist for days.
-It’s sturdy enough to stand on its own on a dessert table but still tender when you take a bite.
+The mix of butter and shortening helps create a tight, fine crumb that slices neatly and stays moist for several days.

 Ingredient Notes